HorizonTech26/HorizonAI/README.md

 4. DO NOT DELETE ANY FILES ASSOCIATED WITH HORIZON AI AS IT WILL CAUSE THE CODE TO NOT WORK

 FEATURES:
-Single-operation math, date ,time, jokes, facts, and limited knowledge Answer multiple prompts (without dynamic responce) Weather (via Open Weather Map API)
+Single-operation math, date ,time, jokes, facts, and limited knowledge.
+Answer multiple prompts (without dynamic responce) Weather (via Open Weather Map API)
 Define words (via PyDictionary) (Accesed by saying "Define" and then your word)